Colby-hin/Colby-hin/README.md

 <a href="https://www.linkedin.com/in/colby-hinchy/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-IT professional looking forward to contributing to an organization’s success while continuing to develop and expand my technical skill set throughout my career.
+IT professional looking forward to contributing to an organization’s success while continuing to expand my technical skill set throughout my career.

 ## Objective

-Motivated IT professional with a strong interest in cybersecurity and infrastructure security.
-The concept of overseeing an organization’s infrastructure and applying technical knowledge to strengthen its security posture has always been deeply motivating and has given me a strong sense of purpose.
-With experience in IT, labs, and security projects, I am working toward becoming a Cybersecurity Analyst.
+Throughout my career so far I’ve been intrigued by the concept of understanding an enterprise’s infrastructure inside and out to pinpoint areas for improvement.
+I have experience troubleshooting network and technical issues, using tools like Jira, ServiceNow, MFA/SSO, and supporting identity and access management.
+My goal is to apply these skills while proactively contributing to an organization’s success, ensuring its infrastructure is resilient and secure.
 ## Skills